-Potential adverse reactions may occur as the result of taking over-the-counter, herbal, and/or prescription medications.
-Aspirin and medications that contain aspirin interfere with the formation of blood clots, and therefore may contribute to bleeding issues.
-If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting such as Plavix®, Coumadin®, Xarelto®, Effient®, or Pradaxa®, you should discuss management of these medications around the time of the surgery with your plastic surgeon.
+There are potential adverse reactions that occur as a result of taking over-the-counter, herbal, and/or prescription medications.
+Aspirin and medications that contain aspirin interfere with forming blood clots, and therefore may contribute to bleeding issues.
+If you have a medical condition (such as heart arrhythmia, heart stent, blood vessels with blockages, or blood clots) and are taking medications to thin your blood and prevent clotting such as Plavix®, Coumadin®, Xarelto®, Effient®, or Pradaxa®, discuss management of these medications around the time of surgery with your plastic surgeon.
 Your plastic surgeon may opt to coordinate a plan for these medications with the doctor that prescribed them for your medical condition.
-If you have been prescribed drugs for a medical condition, do not stop taking them without discussing it first with your plastic surgeon.
+If you have been prescribed drugs for a medical condition, do not stop them without discussing it first with your plastic surgeon.
 Stopping these medications abruptly may result in a heart attack, stroke, or death.
 Be sure to check with your physician about any drug interactions that may exist with the medications that you are already taking.
 If you have an adverse reaction, stop the drugs immediately and call your plastic surgeon for further instructions.
 If the reaction is severe, go immediately to the nearest emergency room.